-- A mental residual functional capacity from your psychiatrist and psychologist.
+- A mental residual functional capacity form completed by your psychiatrist and psychologist.

 The Difficulty of Proving Migraine Headache Disorders

 A migraine headache disorder is another medical condition that may not appear on objective testing.
-However, this condition can be recorded in a symptoms log.
-When a claimant experiences a migraine, it is not always feasible to see the doctor immediately or necessary seek treatment at an Emergency Room.
-That’s why the claimant should keep a migraine headaches log to document the frequency, severity, and duration of his or her migraine headaches.
-For a good example of a migraine headaches log, please see our resources page for a free download of a headache log.
+However, this condition can be recorded in a symptom log.
+When a claimant experiences a migraine, it is not always feasible to see the doctor immediately or necessary to seek treatment in an emergency room.
+That’s why the claimant should keep a migraine headache log to document the frequency, severity, and duration of his or her migraine headaches.
 A migraine headache claimant should also provide this completed symptoms log to his or her treating physician and ask that the symptoms log be added to his or her medical records.
 This will allow the treating physician to view the claimant’s symptoms and understand the severity of his or her condition.

 Missing Medical Records